mtbradley/pfsense/pfsenseups.md

 - Synology NAS software version at time of testing was 4.4.1.1216(2020/02/14)
 - pfsense box / firewall (example shown: LAN IP is 192.168.0.1)
 - pfsense version as time of testing was 2.4.4-RELEASE-p3

-- UPS connected via USB to pfsense server (Testing: CyberPower branded UPS)
+- UPS connected via USB to pfsense box (Testing: CyberPower Value Pro VP1600ELCD)

 ## Configure pfsense to connect to UPS via usb